-- Submitted August formal schedule, August Monthly Progress Report, and Power and Heating, Ventilation, Air Conditioning Sufficiency Study for Central Control Facility (CCF). - Received equipment and established lab. - Team continues to implement features such as Clearance, Remote Power Terminal and other feature development.
+- Submitted September formal schedule for review and September Monthly Progress Report. - Received SCADA equipment and established laboratory for equipment testing. - Team continues to implement features such as Clearance, Remote Power Terminal and other feature development. - Power and Heating, Ventilation, and Air Conditioning (HVAC) Sufficiency Study preparation of Final report (incorporating comments received).

-- Prepare and deliver the Monthly Report. - Attend project status meetings (on the phone or via web conference). - Support ongoing discussions concerning Requests for Information. - Prepare and deliver the Monthly Schedule. - Upon completion of the Points List: - Modify the display drawing upon approval of additional type(s) of equipment. - Modify the database reflecting design drawing from the Points List. - Continue the communication protocol between the field equipment and the Rockwell Collins office equipment and Front End Processor Development. - Complete the development of the Sufficiency Study and start Quality Assurance. - Test Equipment. - Continue the implementation of clearance, remote power terminal, and other feature development.
+- Prepare and deliver the Monthly Report and the Monthly Schedule. - Attend project status meetings (on the phone or via web conference). - Support ongoing discussions concerning Requests for Information. - Complete the SCADA Points List. - Upon completion of the SCADA Points List: - Modify the display drawing upon approval of additional type(s) of equipment. - Modify the database reflecting design drawing from the Points List. - Continue the communication protocol between the field equipment and the Rockwell Collins office equipment and Front End Processor Development. - Continue the implementation of clearance, remote power terminal, and other feature development.

-3.3 Tunnel Modification
+3.3.
+Tunnel Modification

 Tunnel modifications will be required on the four tunnels located in San Francisco.
 This effort is needed to accommodate the required clearance for the OCS to support electrification of the corridor.
-Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage Rehab Project.
-The Drainage Rehab Project is funded separately from PCEP.
+Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage and Track Rehabilitation Project.
+The Tunnel Drainage and Track Rehabilitation Project is funded separately from PCEP.